Key Concepts

 This uses the api.onKeyDown

-method to listen for the spacebar key press and advance to the next step.
+method to listen for a spacebar key press and advance to the next step.
 You can also go to the previous step with api.goPrevStep()

 or jump to a specific step with api.goToStep(pathname)